Day 1: Arrival, overnight in Kampala

 Day 12: Game drive through to Bwindi

-Breakfast at the lodge and drive through Queen Elizabeth National Park, expect an encounter with animals like Elephants, Buffaloes, Lions, Antelopes and Tree climbing lions in the Ishasha sector.
-Arrive in Bwindi by evening, dinner and overnight at Buhoma community rest camp.
+Breakfast at the lodge and drive through Queen Elizabeth National Park, expect an encounter with animals like Elephants, Buffaloes, Lions, Antelopes, and Tree climbing lions in the Ishasha sector.
+Arrive in Bwindi by evening, dinner, and overnight at Buhoma community rest camp.

 May: Day 13: Gorilla Trekking

 Then descend to your lodge for relaxation.
-In the evening, you may go for community walk, where you will visit the Batwa community who will give you lots of entertainment, and you get to learn more about the unique behavior of these “Short People”.
+In the evening, you may go for a community walk, where you will visit the Batwa community who will give you lots of entertainment, and you get to learn more about the unique behavior of these “Short People”.
 Dinner and overnight stay at Buhoma community rest camp.

 Day 14: Departure